Run the model

 Batch job run scripts will vary based on what job scheduler you have available.
 We offer a template batch job run script in the runScriptSamples subdirectory called gchp.batch_job.sh.
 This file contains examples for 3 types of job scheduler: SLURM, LSF, and PBS.
 You may copy and adapt this file for your system and preferences as needed.

 At the top of all batch job scripts are configurable run settings.
 Most critically are requested # cores, # nodes, time, and memory.
 Figuring out the optimal values for your run can take some trial and error.
 See hardware requirements for guidance on what to choose.
 The more cores you request the faster GCHP will run given the same grid resolution.
 Configurable job scheduler settings and acceptable formats are often accessible from the command line.
-For example, type man sbatch to scroll through configurable options for SLURM, including various ways of specifying number of cores, time and memory requested.
+For example, type

 To submit a batch job using a run script called gchp.run and the SLURM job scheduler: